Danny Boyle

-Daniel Francis Boyle (born 20 October 1956) is an English director and producer, active in film, television, and theatre.
-He has been described by the British Film Institute as "one of the liveliest and most unpredictable of British directors, adept at shifting genres and bringing a personal quality to whatever he tackles."
+Daniel Francis Boyle (born 20 October 1956) is an English film director and producer.
+He has been described by the British Film Institute as "one of the liveliest and most unpredictable of British directors, adept at shifting genres and bringing a personal quality to whatever he tackles".
+He has received various accolades including an Academy Award, two BAFTA Awards, a Golden Globe Award and a Primetime Emmy Award.

-His debut film Shallow Grave (1994) won the BAFTA Award for Best British Film.
-The British Film Institute ranked Trainspotting (1996) the 10th greatest British film of the 20th century.
-Boyle's 2008 crime drama film Slumdog Millionaire (2008), the most successful British film of the decade, was nominated for ten Academy Awards and won eight, including the Academy Award for Best Director.
-He won the Golden Globe and BAFTA Award for Best Director.
-Boyle received two more Academy Award nominations for writing and producing the survival drama 127 Hours (2010).

-His other notable works include the films The Beach (2000), 28 Days Later (2002), its sequel 28 Years Later (2025), Sunshine (2007), Steve Jobs (2015), T2 Trainspotting (2017), and Yesterday (2019).
-Boyle was also the artistic director for the 2012 Summer Olympics opening ceremony.
+His debut film was Shallow Grave (1994), followed by Trainspotting (1996), the former of which earned the BAFTA Award for Best British Film.
+Boyle directed the drama Slumdog Millionaire (2008), which earned him the Academy Award, BAFTA Award, and Golden Globe Award for Best Director.
+He was further Oscar-nominated for the survival drama 127 Hours (2010).
+He also directed The Beach (2000), 28 Days Later (2002), its sequel 28 Years Later (2025), Sunshine (2007), Steve Jobs (2015), T2 Trainspotting (2017), Yesterday (2019), and Ink (2026).

+In 2012, Boyle served as the artistic director for the 2012 Summer Olympics opening ceremony held in London, which received wide praise as a "masterpiece" and "a love letter to Britain".

 Early life and education

-Daniel Francis Boyle was born on 20 October 1956, in Radcliffe, Lancashire, England, about 6 mi north of Manchester's city centre, His father Francis "Frank" was from Manchester and was of Irish Catholic descent from County Mayo, and his mother Annie Boyle, was from County Galway.
+Daniel Francis Boyle was born on 20 October 1956, in Radcliffe, Lancashire, England, about 6 mi north of Manchester's city centre.
+His father Francis "Frank" Boyle was from Manchester and was of Irish Catholic descent from County Mayo, and his mother Annie Boyle was from County Galway.
 He has a twin sister, Marie, and a younger sister, Bernadette, both of whom are teachers.

 Boyle was brought up in a working-class Catholic family.
-He was an altar boy for eight years and his mother had the priesthood in mind for him, but at the age of 14 he was persuaded by a priest not to transfer to a seminary.
+He was an altar boy for eight years and his mother had the priesthood in mind for him, but at the age of 14, he was persuaded by a priest against transferring to a seminary.

 Whether he was saving me from the priesthood or the priesthood from me, I don't know.
 But quite soon after, I started doing drama.
 And there's a real connection, I think.
 All these directors – Martin Scorsese, John Woo, M. Night Shyamalan – they were all meant to be priests.
 There's something very theatrical about it.
 It's basically the same job – poncing around, telling people what to think.

-He now describes himself as a "spiritual atheist".

 Boyle attended Thornleigh Salesian College, a Catholic boys' direct grant grammar school in Bolton, and studied English and drama at the University College of North Wales (now Bangor University), where he directed several productions for the student drama society.